dell/PyU4V/README.rst

 INSTALLATION

-To give it a try, install the package using pip (pip install PyU4V).
+To give the master branch a try, clone the package using git (see the link above), and install the package using pip (switch to the newly cloned PyU4V directory and run 'pip install .').
 Copy the sample PyU4V.conf into your working directory, and add your server and array details to the top of the PyU4V.conf configuration file, under the [setup] heading.
 Alternatively, you can pass some or all of these details on initialisation.
 Password, username, server_ip, port, and array MUST be set (either in the config file or on initialisation).